Value judgment: Value-neutral

 Value-neutral is a related adjective suggesting independence from a value system.
 The object itself is considered value-neutral when it is neither good nor bad, neither useful nor useless, neither significant nor trite until placed in some social context.
 For example, the classification of an object sometimes depends upon context: Whether or not an object is a tool or a weapon, or if human remains are an artifact or an ancestor.

 Max Weber put forward one of the first concepts of value-neutrality.

-A famous quote from mathematician G.H.
-Hardy indicates how he places the "value-neutral" subject of mathematics into a particular social context: "A science is said to be useful if its development tends to accentuate the existing inequalities of wealth, or more directly promotes the destruction of human life".

 For a discussion of whether technology is value neutral, see Martin and Schinzinger, and Wallace.

 An item may have value and be value-neutral regardless of social context if its utility or importance is more-or-less self-evident, for example, oxygen supports life in all societies.

 Value judgments and their context

 Some argue that true objectivity is impossible, that even the most rigorous rational analysis is founded on the set of values accepted in the course of analysis.

 Consequently, all conclusions are necessarily value judgments (and therefore may be parochial).
 Of course, putting all conclusions in one category does nothing to distinguish between them, and is, therefore, a useless descriptor.
 Categorizing a conclusion as a value judgment takes substance when the context framing the judgment is specified.

 As an example, scientific "truths" are considered objective but are held tentatively, with the understanding that more careful evidence and/or wider experience might change matters.
 Further, a scientific view (in the sense of a conclusion based upon a value system) is a value judgment that is socially constructed based upon rigorous evaluation and wide consensus.
 With this example in mind, characterizing a view as a value judgment is vague without a description of the context surrounding it.

 However, as noted in the first segment of this article, in common usage the term value judgment has a much simpler meaning with context simply implied, not specified.